JuliaAttic/QuDirac.jl/docs/constructing_states.md

   1 | 0 ⟩
 ```

 As you can see, the `ket` function takes labels (in this case, a single zero) as arguments.
-In QuDirac.jl, anything can be used as a Ket label - primitives, strings, composite types, and even other QuDirac objects.
+In QuDirac, anything can be used as a Ket label - primitives, strings, composite types, and even other QuDirac objects.
 Simply pass the desired label in as we did `0` above:

 ```
 julia> ket(":)")